novoda/progression-framework/frameworks/engineering/senior_product_engineer.md

 ### Novoda
 - Actively blogging and speaking at conferences at regular intervals.
 Encourages others to do the same.
 - Is always learning but looking for opportunities to teach others and learn through teaching.
+- Feeds into growth and marketing team to co-produce marketing collateral such as case studies.

 ### Experience